deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 How can I use metrics with Deepchecks?
 ======================================
-The metrics used in deepchecks are in accordance with sklearn scorer API for tabular checks and with Torch Ignite metric API for vision checks.
+Metrics in deepchecks are designed around the sklearn scorer API for tabular checks and are based on the Torch Ignite metric API for vision checks.
 To use metrics with Deepchecks suites and checks you can use the defaults, that fits the most common usecase, or pass alternative scorers that are more accurate for your specific usecase.